-In preparing proposals for submission to external sponsors, read the directions and information available in the application materials provided by the sponsor.
+In preparing proposals for submission to external sponsors, read the directions and information available in the current application materials provided by the sponsor.
 Application packages are often referred to by one of the following: RFP – Request for Proposals; RFA – Request for Application; FOA – Funding Opportunity Announcement; Application Booklet; Program Brochure or Guidelines.

 Sometimes sponsors request a preliminary or shorter proposal (3–5 pages) before asking for a complete final proposal.
-Often times these pre-proposals are binding, meaning if accepted, the PI needs to further develop the proposal and is not at liberty to change the terms of the pre-proposal.
+Often these pre-proposals are binding, meaning if accepted, the PI needs to further develop the proposal and is not at liberty to change the terms or budget of the pre-proposal.
 In this case, the pre-proposal will need University approval before submission.

 In the absence of specific directions from the sponsoring agency, the following format to organize the proposal may be used: